Soluto/owasp-zap-glue-ci-images/README.md

 Now all the tests should pass until a new issue found :)

 ## Acknowledge
-This repo is based on the work done by [Nataly Shrits](https://github.com/nataly87s), on [Tweek](https://github.com/Soluto/tweek) project, with improvments to make it easier to use.
+This repo is based on the work done by [Nataly Shrits](https://github.com/nataly87s), on [Tweek](https://github.com/Soluto/tweek) project, with improvements to make it easier to use.